JacksWebBrand/surface-go-wifi-working/README.md

 		- THIS -

 - If you don't know which ath10k folder to place the updated bin file:
-	1. REPLACE the 'ath10k' folder in /lib64/firmware/'ath10k' with the one in this repository.
+	1. REPLACE the 'ath10k' folder in /lib64/firmware/'ath10k' with the one from this repository.

 			- OR -